jthalpern/jthalpern.github.io/_pages/Resume.md

-* Managed the complete lifecycle of 12 novels, totalling over 600,000 words, from initial concept to final publication, while meeting 100% of deadlines
+* Managed the complete lifecycle of 12 novels, totaling over 600,000 words, from initial concept to final publication, while meeting 100% of deadlines
 * Maintained version control over manuscripts, coordinating with beta readers to make revisions and implement feedback before final publication
 * Designed and maintained a website for readers
 * Used HTML to format Amazon sales descriptions